 Study Selection

 We included all studies that were based on cohorts of patients diagnosed with RA that permitted quantitative assessment of the risk of melanoma in RA patients treated with TNFα biologics compared with those treated with nbDMARDS or the general population.
 Studies that reported different measures of relative risk (RR), namely Hazard Ratio (HR), Odds Ratio (OR), and Standardised Incidence Ratio (SIR) were included.
-Randomized controlled trials (RCTs) were not eligible because RCT data are frequently unable to accurately determine long-term melanoma risk in general due to: short follow-up (limited drug exposure), limited patient numbers and strict inclusion criteria.
+We excluded randomized controlled trials (RCTs) because they are typically conducted using small numbers of participants over a short duration and for rare outcomes like melanoma larger sample sizes and longer-term follow-up is required.
+RCTs also have strict inclusion criteria, making it difficult to generalise the trial findings to other more heterogeneous patient populations.
+Finally, screening of potential subjects before (and surveillance during) clinical trials may eliminate patients at highest risk of developing melanoma in the short-term or alternatively could result in surveillance bias.

 Any discrepancies between investigators on inclusion of a study were resolved by joint evaluation of the manuscript.
 When multiple reports were published on the same population or subpopulation, we included in the meta-analysis the report with the longest follow-up duration or the most comprehensive data.

 Data Extraction and Quality Assessment